Biodiversity and Conservation with African Field Course MSc

 Our mixture of academic and practical subjects will equip you with the diverse set of skills needed for ecological careers and further research.
 This course combines theory-based modules on the principles of ecology and conservation with a wide range of practical skills-based modules.
-These include survey, management and identification skills, where the emphasis is on spending time in the field and analytical skills such as statistics and GIS.
+These include survey, management and identification skills, where the emphasis is on spending time in the field, and analytical skills such as statistics and GIS.

 If you study part time, the course will last for two years and you’ll study around half of the total number of modules each year.

-The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+The course information shown below represents typical modules/components studied and may change from time to time.
+Read more in our terms and conditions.

 |Biodiversity and Conservation MSc and MRes Summer Project||60|

 Learning and teaching

-You’ll experience a wide range of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.
+You’ll experience a wide range of teaching methods including: formal lectures, interactive workshops, field trips, problem-solving, practical classes and demonstrations.

 Throughout your time at Leeds, you will have access to the very best learning resources and academic support during your studies.
-We’ve been awarded a Gold rating in the Teaching Excellence Framework (TEF, 2017), demonstrating our commitment to delivering consistently outstanding teaching, learning and outcomes for our students.

-Leeds is one of the best locations geographically to study Biodiversity and Conservation.
+Leeds is one of the best locations geographically to study biodiversity and conservation.
 You’ll be within easy reach of three areas of great natural beauty and dramatic scenery; Yorkshire Dales, North Yorkshire Moors and the Peak District – providing you with a wide range of project and fieldwork opportunities.